Waikato Mounted Rifles: 1999–2024

 In 2003, WMR's role was defined as: "...to provide general purpose medium reconnaissance, surveillance and target acquisition in order to support New Zealand Light Armoured Vehicle mounted battalion operations.
 It is to provide trained personnel to top up and round out Queen Alexandra’s Squadron..."

 Partly as a result of diminishing resources, and partly due to the low priority accorded the TF within the Army, WMR had by then moved from reconnaissance training on FV101 Scorpion CVR(T) and M113 APCs to modified V8 Land Rovers.
 By the start of the 21st century some of the latter vehicles were actually older than their crews.

 In 2004 the Government purchased from Automotive Technik (UK) 321 armoured and non-armoured Pinzgauer Light Operational Vehicles (LOV) to replace the Army's ageing Land Rover fleet.
 It was only in 2007 that the decision was made that WMR would be equipped with the 6 x 6 armoured (and lightly armed) version of LOV, and the following year WMR received sufficient vehicles for one troop.
 While these vehicles do not fit the Squadron's designated role, they have provided a training platform necessary to continue as a reserve reconnaissance squadron.

 As part of a revised policy of integrating non-infantry TF units into the RF (or re-integrating in the case of WMR), in July 2012 the Squadron left the Haurakis and returned to QAMR as the regiment's reserve squadron.
 WMR's role was now defined as being to provide a reserve cavalry capability to the NZ Army, focusing on a mounted reconnaissance and surveillance skill set.

 With the re-integration of WMR into QAMR, a formal proposal for the presentation of a Guidon to the Squadron was withdrawn.

+2025-2026

+On the 5th of December 2025, the Queen Alexandra's Mounted Rifles (QAMR) were formally amalgamated into the 1st Battalion Royal New Zealand Infantry Regiment.
+1 RNZIR would now become a motorized infantry battalion.

+"The new unit will retain the name 1 RNZIR and will be organised as a Motorised Infantry Battalion, with one of its sub-units retaining the QAMR name."

+As of January 16, 2006, Brigadier General GA Motley, Chief of Staff, HQNZDF, replied (in response to a FYI New Zealand information request): "The Royal New Zealand Armoured Corps remains active.
+The Waikato Mounted Rifles remains a reserve sub-unit reporting under the 1st Battalion Royal New Zealand Infantry Regiment; the sub-unit does not currently appear on the NZ Army Organisational Map as it is in the process of being updated."